← Back to DartsStar

 Why is there a public guide?

-So you can quickly judge before signing up how league play, training and progression work.
+So you can judge before signing up how league play, training and progression work.
 It helps visitors see whether DartsStar matches the kind of management game they want.
+We also offer a live preview page where you can see real league tables and community records without an account.